sdcote/webservices/README.md

 # Spring Boot Service Template

-This is a repository template for the deployment of a Spring Boot service in a GCP Cloud Run serverless instance.
+This is a repository template for deploying a Spring Boot service on a GCP Cloud Run serverless instance.
 It is designed to be a reusable repository template for deploying a container-based web service using GitHub Actions.

 The entire CI/CD tech stack is designed to utilize free, open-source tools, but it can be easily modified to use proprietary, licensed COTS tools.